How Holland Code tests work: All you need to know

 - Investigative (Thinkers)

-This category of people enjoys working with ideas and could flourish in jobs like being counselors, engineers or lawyers.
+This category of people enjoys working with ideas and could flourish in jobs like being counselors, engineers, data analysts or lawyers.

 - Artistic (Creators)